s2135678/SoftwareDevelopment/UI_design.md

 * Click on dropdown options to view each section

 **Review dropdown**
 * Users can submit their review of the game using text fields.
-Click ‘Submit’ to add reviews
+Click ‘Submit’ to add reviews.
 * Users can scroll down to see preview of reviews and ratings from other users and from external sources.
 Click ‘Expand’ to view the rest of reviews.

 **Community dropdown**